Green–white–checkered finish: Craftsman Truck Series (1995–2004)

 In a July 2004 race at Gateway International Raceway, multiple green-white-checkered restarts resulted in a 160-lap race going 14 additional laps.
-After that race, the rule was changed to standardise the rule with NASCAR's other national series, which also adopted the rule.
+After that race, the rule was changed to be standardized with NASCAR's other national series, which also adopted the rule.

-2004–2015 Green white checker rule
+National series (2004–present)

 Throughout most of its history, NASCAR held to a very strict rule of their races going only to the advertised distance, as indicated on the entry form, in national racing.
-The only exception was at The Winston, an exhibition, non-points, "all star" event.
+The only exception was at the NASCAR All-Star Race, an exhibition, non-points, "all star" event.
 In that event, caution laps would not count during the final segment(s) of the race, in order to ensure the race would have maximum green flag racing.
+(Not counting the caution laps on the final segment would turn out to be controversial at the 2022 running when Ricky Stenhouse, Jr. hit the wall on the final turn of the final lap of that year's race as Ryan Blaney crossed the finish line, resulting in Blaney doing the overtime laps under current overtime rules to secure his victory with an unsecured window net, a safety violation.)

 From 2001 to 2002, the other non-points, exhibition event during the season, the Bud Shootout adopted the green-white-checkered rule, if necessary.
 It was not used during that period.